RMITLibrary/easy_cite/markdown/apa7thed.md

 ###### start-subtype-content

-When an author has published more than one cited work in the same year, distinguish each work by using a lower case letter after the year within the brackets (this is also written in the reference list).
+When an author has published more than one cited work in the same year, distinguish each work by using a lower case letter after the year within the parentheses (this is also written in the reference list).

 **Paraphrasing in-text**